mohsenk/react-context-router-boilerplate/README.md

-ReactJS Boilerplate with Context and Router.
+ReactJS Boilerplate with a central Context store and Router.

+Feel free to fork this project.